icecube/FIRESONG/README.md

 * CTA/CTA-Sensitivity.py - Command line version of CTA/CTA-Firesong.py
   but for a single source and a single observation time.

-# Authors as of December 5, 2016
+# Authors as of May 3, 2017
 Chris Tung
 Ignacio Taboada

-We acknowledge help and ideas by Markus Ahlers and Georga Japaridze
+We acknowledge help and ideas by Markus Ahlers, Georga Japaridze and Konstancja Satalecka

 # Tagged Versions
+v1.0 - May 3, 2017
+Public Release

-v0.2 - beta - January 9, 2016
+v0.2 - beta - January 9, 2017
 Major functionality is in place.

 First version ready for public realease.